PolymathicAI/agent-rosetta/README.md

 # Code and Data Availability

-Code and data are in preparetion for release.
+Code and data are in preparation for release.

 # Citation